 Patient relationships aren’t what they used to be.

 With today’s model of highly collaborative care teams, patients may not always see the same physician or nurse.
 Post-it notes and spreadsheets aren’t enough to ensure the best care coordination.
 That is why many have turned to customer relationship management (CRM) solutions.

-What is Welkin?
+What Is Welkin?

-Welkin can’t answer for all PRMs so let’s focus on the software design.
+Welkin can’t answer for all PRMs, so let’s focus on the software design.

 For instance, Welkin lets care teams automate and create custom workflows without using any code.
 In other words, by taking the focus off of the software itself, medical staff can concentrate on patients without being distracted by frustrating technical systems.

 Welkin’s software also helps teams optimize their strengths so that programs can conserve money and staffing resources.
-With workflow automation for care managers, this PRM prioritizes managers’ strengths so that health systems can reach more patients more cost-effectively.
+With workflow automation for care managers, the PRM prioritizes managers’ strengths so that health systems can reach more patients more cost-effectively.

 Major Differences Between Welkin and CRMs